-Employers are very aware that the retirement plan offered to your workforce is critical to your ability to attract and retain employees.
+Employers are aware that the retirement plan offered to your workforce is critical to your ability to attract and retain employees.
 You want employees to use your benefit plans to regularly save for retirement.

 The two biggest issues facing retirement benefit plan sponsors today are:

 An investment consultant and/or outsourced CIO/OCIO can help you face those retirement plan decisions.
 Whether you decide to maintain a traditional 3(21) arrangement or to adopt an OCIO 3(38) role depends on several factors like risk tolerance; the knowledge and experience of internal resources; and your ability to find a suitable investment consulting firm.

-Investment Consultant vs. OCIO Evaluation
+Investment Consultant and OCIO Evaluations

-Should we be shifting to an OCIO 3(38) model?
+- Should we be shifting to an OCIO 3(38) model?
 Is it worth the cost?
 What would we be giving up?
 What are the risks and benefits?

 Working with Curcio Webb